 Students are responsible for making up missed classwork.
-Teachers will schedule make-up time for tests and will develop a schedule for missed work due to absences.
+Teachers will schedule makeup time for tests and will develop a schedule for missed work due to absences.
 If a student is absent more than one day, parents are asked to give the teacher 24 hour notice before picking up assignments.
-Make up work from unexcused absences can be made up during Late Bus only.
-Any other arrangements for making up work from an unexcused absence must be arranged with the program administrator.